 It interfered with my headphones when I had the pillow to one side of my head, but it was fine when the device was supporting my chin and stopping my head from falling forward.

-Overall, the Trtl Travel Pillow got many more positive reviews than negative, but I wanted to highlight some of the common complaints in the negative.
+Overall, the trtl Travel Pillow got many more positive reviews than negative, but I wanted to highlight some of the common complaints in the negative.

 I do think it’s closer to an apparatus (or a “napparatus”) than a pillow with its design.
-It was easy to wash and dry but be sure you know how to put the plastic insert back inside the pillow correctly.
+It was easy to wash and dry but be sure to know how to put the plastic insert back inside the pillow correctly.